 - Leader-follower.
 For more information, see About Leader-Follower.

-WARNING!
-Highly available cluster plans are currently in beta.
+WARNING: Highly available (HA) cluster service plans are currently in beta.
 HA clusters are for advanced use cases only.

 The following table provides version and version-support information about MySQL for PCF.